martink-thirdparty/linux-vm-tools/README.md

 2) Audio displays dummy output, open a terminal from enhanced session mode and type ```pulseaudio -k```.

+3) Audio redirection is not working when using the Xfce desktop environment.

 # Disclaimer

 The contents in this repository provided AS IS with absolutely NO warranty.